Preview Environments

 Preview environments are not intended for production workloads.

-To reduce your resource cost and to increase speed of provisioning, they don’t support the following features:
+To reduce your resource cost and to speed up provisioning, they do not support the following features:

 - No custom domains (every service and PR will have a Flightcontrol subdomain created automatically for it)